ircv3/ircv3-specifications/core/sts-3.3.md

 Clients MUST reset the duration "time to live" every time they receive a valid policy advertisement having a `duration` key from the server.

 A duration of 0 means the policy expires immediately.
-This method can be used by servers to remove a previously set policy.
+This method MAY be used by servers to remove a previously set policy.
+Clients MUST NOT remove a policy if the server disables the capability with `CAP DEL`.

 ### The `port` key